Credit cards don’t typically fall into the category of pop-culture, nor do they usually garner much attention aside from their basic functionality.

 However, it does come with a hefty $2,500 annual fee, making it the most expensive credit card in the world.

-And it costs $5,000 to enroll in the Centurion Card program – you apparently need to spend a minimum of $250,000 within 12 consecutive months on an Amex Platinum card to qualify for the program (you also need to have a stellar credit score).
+It costs $5,000 to enroll in the Centurion Card program – and you apparently need to spend a minimum of $250,000 within 12 consecutive months on an Amex Platinum card to qualify for the program (you also need to have a stellar credit score).

 Benefits of the Black Card include complimentary upgrades on a variety of transatlantic flights, personal shoppers at high-end boutiques, free night stays at leading hotels worldwide, a personal concierge assigned to your account with a direct phone number and email address, bragging rights, and much more.

 In reality, bragging rights are probably one of the main reasons most individuals actually want the Amex Black Card to begin with.
 The perks don’t seem to be that exciting or different than what you’d receive with other high-end credit cards, even the American Express Premier Rewards Gold Card.